The Disco Experience

 Side-by-side mobile post-purchase screens for Caraway comparing the previous cross-sell layout with a redesigned offer module.
 Highlights an improved ecommerce UX focused on contextual timing, stronger brand visibility, and clearer conversion hierarchy to drive higher engagement powered by Disco.

 The redesign became a shared foundation for clarity and scale across design, product, and engineering.
-It worked seamlessly across devices and platforms while setting the stage for future growth.

 Mobile post-purchase experience for Caraway displaying a personalized Blueland offer within the order confirmation page.
 Demonstrates an improved ecommerce UX that surfaces relevant rewards contextually, streamlining offer redemption and driving higher conversion through clear visual hierarchy powered by Disco.